Ten Words (Commandments) and Ten Things God Said at Creation—Part One

 The first of the Ten Words begins with...

-It was the ultimate sacrifice of the father that brought us out of the house and dominion of sin's bondage.
-A prerequisite to this relationship is to understand that...
+It was the ultimate sacrifice of the father that brought us out of the house and the dominion of sin's bondage.
+A prerequisite of this relationship is to understand that...

 It is difficult for us to understand and admit that we are ruled by anything other than ourselves.
 Even if this was true it still is outside the requirements of relationship with God.
 In John chapter eight Jesus is speaking with some Jews whom the text says believed in Him along with the religious folk who didn't and He states to those who believe...

-"how shall we escape if we neglect so great a salvation..." ~ Hebrews 2:3
+"how shall we escape if we neglect so great a salvation . . ."

 Submission to God is fundamental.
-Acknowledgement and obedience to this very first truth is essential to a relationship with God in being able to obey any of the other "Words" that follow.
+Acknowledgment and obedience to this very first truth are essential to a relationship with God in being able to obey any of the other "Words" that follow.

 The First "And God Said"